Where to Stay in Boston for First-Timer Visitors

 Room sizes vary between 380 to 1000 sq ft – one of the largest rooms in Boston.

-Amenities include a 42-inch flat screen TV, a Nespresso® coffee machine and an en-suites bathroom.
+Amenities include a 42-inch flat-screen TV, a Nespresso® coffee machine, and an en-suite bathroom.

 The Presidential Suite has a balcony.

-Hotel features include on-site gym, Exhale Spa and the Battery Wharf Grille with outdoor seating.
+Hotel features include an on-site gym, Exhale Spa, and the Battery Wharf Grille with outdoor seating.

 Guests can use the private water taxi to Logan International Airport.